July 25, 2005

 Comments

-Thank you - it really helped me
+Thank you - that really helped me

 This may give undesirable results should you run a remote (non-interactive) shell-calling program (e.g.: scp).
 It's probably wisest to use these .rc files as they were designed to be used.
 Alas, I'm not exactly sure how they were designed to be used. :-P I use tcsh, so I copied all of my old .tcshrc file into .tcsh_profile and combined the calls to .cshrc and .alias into .tcsh_profile while I was at it.
 Now when I login I don't get any of my settings, but at least scp works again.
 Ah "progress"!